TheDiamondYT1/Speed-Up-Windows-10/README.md

 # Speed-Up-Windows-10
-Simple batch script to kill some processes and delete temp files.
+Simple batch script to kill some processes and delete temp files, **for my own personal use**.
 Run as administrator.

 #### What it does
 * Deletes temporary files